This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-In this post, I am sharing one script to find sessions that are blocking other sessions in PostgreSQL.
+In this post, I am sharing a script to find sessions that are blocking other sessions in PostgreSQL.

-Instead of finding blocked the sessions or process , sometimes it is better to find sessions that are the root of blocking.
+Instead of finding blocked sessions or processes, sometimes it is better to find those sessions which are the root of blocking.

-PostgreSQL DBA can use this script to find the root cause of blocking.
+PostgreSQL DBA can use this script to find the cause of blocked transactions.

 pl.pid as blocked_pid

 ,pl2.pid as blocking_pid

 ON pl.pid = psa.pid

 JOIN pg_catalog.pg_locks pl2

 JOIN pg_catalog.pg_stat_activity psa2

 WHERE NOT pl.granted;